gomesluiz/ToDotNet/README.md

 # ToDotNet

-A ToDo application written in the .Net Core platform using the language C#.
+A to-do application written in the C# programming language.
+It was built for software security teaching purposes, therefore it is deliberately vulnerable to:

+* Sql-injection
+* Cross-site scripting

+The vulnerabilities fixing was implemented on the following branches:

+* fix/sql-injection
+* fix/xss

 ## Installation